whatwg/streams/writable-stream-abort-signal-explainer.md

 ```

-This example shows integration with an existing API that uses AbortSignal.
-In this case, each write() triggers a POST
+This example shows integration with an existing API that uses `AbortSignal`.
+In this case, each `write()` triggers a
-to a remote endpoint using [the fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-The signal is
+POST to a remote endpoint using [the fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+The signal
-used to abort the ongoing fetch when the stream is aborted.
+is used to abort the ongoing fetch when the stream is aborted.

 ```javascript